Lush, shiny, manageable and healthy hair can be yours — with the benefits of coconut oil for hair.

 Coconut oil is a safe, effective and reasonably priced solution if you have thinning hair.
 It can actually help grow hair longer and thicker.

-The health of hair is often a result of internal issues and incorporating natural hair loss remedies will help without causing further damage.
-Foods high in Omega-3 fats, pumpkin, chia seeds, flax seeds and green tea, all help support healthy hair growth from the inside out.
+The health of hair is often a result of internal issues, and incorporating natural hair loss remedies will help without causing further damage.
+Foods high in omega-3 fats, pumpkin, chia seeds, flaxseeds and green tea all help support healthy hair growth from the inside out.

 DIY Coconut Oil Hair Growth Treatment:

-Coconut oil’s medium-chain fatty acids, including lauric acid and capric acid, have strong antiviral, antimicrobial and antifungal properties that target the fungus and help to kill it, as well as viruses and bacteria that may be lurking on your scalp.
+Coconut oil’s medium-chain fatty acids, including lauric acid and capric acid, have strong antiviral, antimicrobial and antifungal properties that target the fungus and help kill it, as well as viruses and bacteria that may be lurking on your scalp.

 Many prescription and over-the-counter dandruff shampoos can actually make dandruff worse and don’t fix the root cause of the flakiness.
-If the problem is fungal, or if you are struggling with dry skin, topical applications of coconut oil will make a difference.
+If the problem is fungal, or if you are struggling with dry skin, topical applications of coconut oil can make a difference.

-And the majority of the time, these preparations simply do not work.
+The majority of the time, these preparations simply do not work.
 The goal is to make the scalp healthier, free from fungus and moisturized — to get rid of dandruff.
 Treating with coconut oil will not make dandruff go away overnight, but many can see results in just a week or so.

 DIY Coconut Oil Dandruff Treatment:

 Be sure to really work the mixture into the scalp, from neck to forehead, and behind the ears.
-Cover with a shower cap and if possible, sit in the sun for 20–30 minutes to increase the heat, or simply use a hair dryer on a low setting to heat the cap.
+Cover with a shower cap, and if possible, sit in the sun for 20–30 minutes to increase the heat — or simply use a hair dryer on a low setting to heat the cap.

-Yes, coconut oil is a great styling agent, and free from the dangerous chemicals in conventional hair care products!
+Yes, coconut oil is a great styling agent, and it’s free from the dangerous chemicals in conventional hair care products.
 This is one of the most overlooked coconut oil for hair uses.

 DIY Coconut Oil Recipe for Frizzy Hair:

-Start with a tiny amount (1/4 teaspoon – 1 teaspoon) depending on hair length and thickness, and warm the oil in your palms.
+Start with a tiny amount (1/4 teaspoon – one teaspoon) depending on hair length and thickness, and warm the oil in your palms.
 Apply the oil to your hair, from root to tips, and blow dry and style as desired.
 It will take just a bit longer to dry your hair, but it will be soft, shiny and manageable.

 DIY Coconut Oil Hair Detangler:

-Using coconut oil for hair regularly will improve the overall health of the hair and help to prevent tangles.
+Using coconut oil for hair regularly will improve the overall health of the hair and help prevent tangles.
 You can even use coconut oil for hair overnight to improve its texture and keep it conditioned.
-If tangled hair is a continuing problem, trimming the damage ends will help.
+If tangled hair is a continuing problem, trimming the damaged sections will help.